Funerals serve as a tribute to life

 About me...

-.
-My real name is Lynn - although many people have known me as Pinky
+My real name is Lynn, although many people have known me as Pinky for years!

-I’ve lived in Baldock, North Hertfordshire for over 30 years and am proud to be a well-known and trusted part of our local community.
+Having lived in Baldock, North Hertfordshire for over 30 years, I'm proud to be a well-known and trusted part of the local community.

 Funeral Services